Rith239/cyber_dashboard/README.md

 - **No secrets in source control:** all API keys and credentials are loaded from environment variables (a git-ignored `.env` locally, Render's environment settings in production).
 - **Ethical scanning boundary:** the Vulnerability Scanner enforces a hard-coded target whitelist in code, not just a UI warning.

-## Screenshots

-> _Add screenshots of the dashboard, each tool in action, and the admin panel here before submission._

 ## Setup & Installation (Local Development)

 ### Prerequisites